 A unique insight into choral music with John Hancorn and Richard Wigmore

 ‘Sing and Discover’ day workshops are for experienced choral singers, choirs and music lovers who wish to broaden their range, extend their experience, increase their knowledge of style and context, and who enjoy a challenge.
-John and Richard are now taking bookings from November 2016.

 Please contact Liz Webb Management for further details and to discuss dates.

 A Ceremony of Innocence: The Christmas story in music across the centuries: Schütz: Christmas Story; Bach: Christmas Oratorio; Handel: Messiah; Britten: Ceremony of Carols

 Handel in London: Acis and Galatea, Messiah

 Handel and the Old Testament: Saul, Israel in Egypt, Jeptha

 Purcell and the Restoration Theatre: Fairy Queen, Dioclesian, King Arthur

 A typical ‘Sing and Discover’ day workshop runs from 1030-1630.
 Richard and John discuss the music drawing on their extensive professional experience, including unique insights into style of performance, expert historical and cultural knowledge, all illustrated with CD excerpts.
 John Hancorn will direct the singers in a selection of choruses, while Richard Wigmore joins the basses.
 Participants are welcome to join the singing or listen.